yotsubasociety/yotsubasociety.github.io/README.md

 ![](https://camo.githubusercontent.com/8fdc501d6746c307ada3d168e5db7b8d1b12cd75/687474703a2f2f636c2e6c792f4c4c65302f6e65772d66696c652e6a7067)

-Make sure to name your file, and follow the format of `2014-09-15-page-shortlink.md`.
+Make sure to name your file, and follow the format of `page-shortlink.md` (no date necessary for pages).
 The words in the filename will be used as the shortlink, in this case `http://yotsubasociety.org/page-shortlink/`.

 ![](https://camo.githubusercontent.com/f4b2aa2358596bdaa11543d51c055da68927707a/687474703a2f2f636c2e6c792f4b77654c2f6e65772d66696c652d656469746f722e706e67)